preksah/project-simon-says/README.md

-#🎮 Simon Says Game
+# 🎮 Simon Says Game

-A fun and interactive memory game built with HTML, CSS, and JavaScript that challenges players to remember and reproduce increasingly complex color sequences.
+A fun and interactive memory game built with **HTML**, **CSS**, and **JavaScript** that challenges players to remember and reproduce increasingly complex color sequences.

+---

-🧠 About the Game
+## 🧠 About the Game

-Simon Says is a classic memory game where the system displays a sequence of colors, and the player must reproduce the sequence in the correct order.
+**Simon Says** is a classic memory game where the system displays a sequence of colors, and the player must reproduce the sequence in the correct order.
 Each successful attempt increases the difficulty by adding an extra color to the sequence.

+---

-🌟 Features
+## 🌟 Features

-Colorful and responsive design
+- Colorful and responsive design

-Dynamic sequence generation
+- Dynamic sequence generation

-Sound and visual feedback for each button
+- Sound and visual feedback for each button

-Game over logic and restart functionality
+- Game over logic and restart functionality

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5 – Structure and layout
+- **HTML5** – Structure and layout

-CSS3 – Styling and animations
+- **CSS3** – Styling and animations

-JavaScript – Game logic and interactivity
+- **JavaScript** – Game logic and interactivity

+---

-🎯 How to Play
+## 🎯 How to Play

-Press any key to start the game.
+1. Press any key to start the game.

-Watch the sequence of colors that flashes.
+2. Watch the sequence of colors that flashes.

-Click the colors in the same order as shown.
+3. Click the colors in the same order as shown.

-With each level, a new color is added to the sequence.
+4. With each level, a new color is added to the sequence.

-If you make a mistake, the game resets.
+5. If you make a mistake, the game resets.

+---

-📂 Project Structure
+## 📂 Project Structure
-bash
-Copy
-Edit
-simon-says-game/
-│
-├── index.html        # Game layout
-├── styles.css        # Game styles
-└── script.js         # Game logic
-✨ Future Enhancements
-Add difficulty modes (Easy, Medium, Hard)

-High score tracking with local storage

-Mobile optimization and accessibility improvements

-📄 License
-This project is open source and available under the MIT License.

-🙌 Acknowledgements
-Inspired by the classic Simon game

-Sounds taken from SoundJay / FreeSound